Streamline customer purchase journey for e-commerce efficiency

 Enhance services visibility

-To gather e-commerce related services together, make them easy to reach
+To gather e-commerce related services together, make them easy to reach.

 Increase conversion rate